Table of Contents

 Yes, you should always clean your CPAP machine filters, and here’s why.

 Machine filters are usually at the back of the CPAP machine.
 They help filter the air that gets drawn in by the machine before getting compressed and released to the patient.
 Almost all CPAP machines have a disposable white paper filter, while others have a non-disposable grey filter that supplements the white filter.
 If these filters get too dirty, the device could have trouble drawing in enough air, or the air it does draw in could contain dust particles from the overly dirty filter.

 Below are some tips on how you can clean your CPAP filters:

 It is recommended that at least once a week, you clean the grey non-disposable filter.
 You should clean it more frequently if you happen to have pets, your home is dusty, or if there are smokers that reside in your house.

-If after about 6 months, the grey filter starts to look worn out, it should be replaced
+If after about six months, the grey filter starts to look worn out, it should be replaced

 After rinsing the grey filters with water, you need to ensure that you give them sufficient time to dry before putting them back.

-Thankfully though, the CPAP machine does not need to be cleaned, however, you might want to dust it down with a damp cloth when necessary.
+The CPAP machine does not need to be cleaned; however, you might want to dust it down with a damp cloth when necessary.